 Orthochromatic film was the first film to be developed in the late 1800’s and is sensitive to violet, blue, green, and yellow light but not red light.
 Because of this, unlike most photographic film, it can be developed under a red light.
 In the early 1900’s panchromatic film was created and is sensitive to all waves length like most black & white film produced today.
 Since orthochromatic film is not sensitive to red light, it is used in forensic photography because it blood stains stand out in the image.
 Orthochromatic film also darkens freckles and brings out skin texture in faces when used in portraiture, similar to early wet plate photography processes.
 See this great article on The Darkroom.com website for more about the difference between orthochromatic and panchromatic films and what they look like under similar conditions.

 Keep in mind when loading film other than orthochromatic black & white film onto the film reel of your developing tank, it should be done in complete darkness.
 See this article about how to develop black & white film yourself at home.
-See this article if you are interested in learning what it takes to develop color film yourself at home.
+If you are more interested in learning what it takes to develop color film yourself at home, see this article.

 Is Color Film Sensitive To Red Light?